OpenRTM/homebrew-openrtm/README.md

 $ brew update
 $ brew uninstall omniorb  <--- if you already installed omniorb
 $ brew install openrtm/openrtm/openrtm-aist
+or
+$ brew install openrtm/openrtm/openrtm-aist-py38 (if you still use Python 3.8)
 $ brew link openrtm-aist
 and then please try to run sample components
 $ /usr/local/share/openrtm-1.2/components/c++/examples/ConsoleInComp